-I assess the risk of some roosting as being low to moderate.
-I have recommended two bat activity surveys (emergence-at-dusk or return-to-roost-at-dawn) be undertaken between the months of May and September inclusive, with at least one of them between the months of May and August inclusive.
+To accord with good practice I have recommended two bat activity surveys (emergence-at-dusk or return-to-roost-at-dawn) be undertaken in favourable weather conditions between the months of May and September inclusive, with one to be carried-out between May and August inclusive.
+Dependent on the findings a third survey may be advised.